meinsiedler/NoSQLExplorer/README.md

 A tool for comparing NoSQL databases, in particular [Crate.io](https://crate.io/) and [MongoDB](https://www.mongodb.com/).

-We host your NoSQL databases on Azure using Docker images.
+We host your NoSQL databases on Azure using Docker container.

 ## Setup